groundlight/edge-endpoint/CONFIGURING-DETECTORS.md

-# Configuring detectors for edge inference
+# Configuring Detectors for Edge Inference

 ## Do I need to configure my detectors?